 Although Form 940 covers a calendar year, you may have to deposit your FUTA tax before you file your return.
-If your FUTA tax is more than \$500 for the calendar year, you must deposit at least one quarterly payment.
+If your FUTA tax is more than \$500 for the calendar year, you must deposit at least one guarterly payment.

 You must determine when to deposit your tax based on the amount of your quarterly tax liability.
-If your FUTA tax is \$500 or less in a quarter, carry it over to the next quarter.
+If your FUTA tax is \$500 or less in a guarter, carry it over to the next quarter.
 Continue carrying your tax liability over until your cumulative tax is more than \$500.
 At that point, you must deposit your tax for the quarter.
-Deposit your FUTA tax by the last day of the month after the end of the quarter.
-If your tax for the next quarter is \$500 or less, you are not required to deposit your tax again until the cumulative amount is more than \$500.
+Deposit your FUTA tax by the last day of the month after the end of the guarter.
+If your tax for the next quarter is \$500 or less, you're not required to deposit your tax again until the cumulative amount is more than \$500.

 Fourth quarter liabilities.
-If your FUTA tax for the fourth quarter (plus any undeposited amounts from earlier quarters) is more than \$500, deposit the entire amount by February 2, 2015.
-If it is \$500 or less, you can either deposit the amount or pay it with your Form 940 by February 2, 2015.
+If your FUTA tax for the fourth guarter (plus any undeposited amounts from earlier quarters) is more than \$500, deposit the entire amount by January 31, 2018.
+If it is \$500 or less, you can either deposit the amount or pay it with your Form 940 by January 31, 2018.